lucasaugustus/labmath/README.rst

 labmath version 2.2.0
 =====================

+This repository is deprecated in favor of labmath3, which is available via GitHub (https://github.com/lucasaugustus/labmath3/) and PyPI (https://pypi.org/project/labmath/).

 This is a module for basic math in the general vicinity of computational number theory.
 It includes functions associated with primality testing, integer factoring, prime counting, linear recurrences, modular square roots, generalized Pell equations, the classic arithmetical functions, continued fractions, partitions, Størmer's theorem, smooth numbers, and Dirichlet convolution.
 Integer arithmetic is used wherever feasible.

 Functions